Frank S. Williamson: Creative career

-As a young man Williamson had written verse of small merit, but in middle life for a short period he appears to have been inspired by the scenery of his native country to do better work which he polished with great care.
 With Bernard O'Dowd he belonged to a discussion group called The Heretics.

 A collection of Williamson's poetry, Purple and Gold, containing twenty-eight poems, was published by Thomas Lothian in 1912, under the name Frank S. Williamson.
 His best known poem, The Magpie's Song, appeared in several anthologies over the next two decades.
-The first edition of the anthology had several misprints, but these were corrected in a second and enlarged edition published in 1940 with a portrait.
+The first edition of the anthology had several misprints.
 The new book of poetry contained fifty-five poems and was published with a foreword by Sir John Latham, the Chief Justice of the High Court of Australia.
 He saw "a lyrical quality of delicate beauty" in Williamson's work.
-Some of the poems in this volume have the true touch and have been deservedly included in several anthologies of Australian verse.
 Percival Serle considered him a strange case of an educated man writing a fair amount of verse of small merit until in middle life 'something blossomed in him and he wrote half a dozen quite beautiful poems'.

 On his retirement the Commonwealth awarded Williamson a literary pension.
 He died in Melbourne having never married.